-The over-size / over-weight (OSOW) route through the Duluth-Superior area (see Map 11) represents a path of least resistance for trucks hauling OSOW loads.
+The over-size / over-weight (OSOW) route through the Duluth-Superior area represents a path of least resistance for trucks hauling OSOW loads.
 Permits from responsible roadway jurisdiction authorities are required to move any OSOW load.
+The current OSOW route is displayed in Map 4.

-In Superior, the route follows U.S. Trunk Highway 2 from the southeast city limits to and over the Bong Bridge.
+In Superior, the route follows US Trunk Highways 53/2 from the southeast city limits to and follows US Trunk Highway 2 over the Bong Bridge.
 In Duluth the route becomes more indirect following 46th Avenue West from the Bong Bridge to Grand Avenue.
 The route follows Grand Avenue to Carlton Street and then to Superior Street.
 It follows Superior Street to Piedmont Avenue and then follows the high-clearance route described below.

-High-Clearance Route
+High-Clearance Routes

-Periodically, the port terminal on Rices Point receives loads of large equipment bound for destinations in Northern Minnesota, the northern plains of the United States, and Canada.
+Periodically, the port terminal on Rice's Point receives loads of large equipment bound for destinations in Northern Minnesota, the northern plains of the United States, and Canada.
 Many of these loads move by truck out of the port and up the hill in Duluth.
 At this point, many obstacles exist for loads that are 20 feet high or taller.
 Bridges, overhead signs, utility lines, and traffic lights impede or prohibit the movement of high clearance loads on I-35 and other area roads.
-IS THIS STILL TRUE?